 Entry Delays give you time to disarm the system when you re-enter through the designated entrance door.
-You must disarm the system (simply enter your security code) before the entry delay period ends, or an alarm will occur.
+You must disarm the system before the entry delay period ends, or an alarm will occur.
 The keypad beeps during the entry delay period, reminding you to disarm the system.
 There are two entry delays (if programmed).
 The first is for your primary entrance and the second can be used for a secondary entrance, where a longer delay is required to walk to the keypad to disarm the system.